-Your cooking grids are measured in depth (front to back).
+Cooking grids are measured in depth (front to back).
 Take a tape measure and measure the grate front to back first.
 The front to back, or depth, is the dimension if you are standing in front of your grill.
-This is an important dimension because you want your grid to fit on the shelves inside the firebox other wise the grate will fall through or just not fit at all.
+This is an important dimension because you want your replacement grill grate to fit on the shelves inside the firebox.
+If this is not measured correctly, the grate will fall through or just not fit at all.

 You may also want to note the maximum and minimum depth range from the shelf in the grill in the event there is not an exact fit.
 Then measure the width, left to right, and count the number of grids in your grill.
 First, you’ll want to choose the appropriate depth range (see below) for your cooking surface, and then choose the appropriate width.